owncloud-ci/core/README.md

 Fork -> Patch -> Push -> Pull Request

-Please note, that environment variables within `plugin.sh` are prefixed since drone will automatically prefix this variables with `PLUGIN_` when injecting them
+Please note, that environment variables within `plugin.sh` are prefixed since drone will automatically prefix these variables with `PLUGIN_` when injecting them

 ## Authors